 “Bullets struck the president’s neck and head and he slumped over toward Mrs. Kennedy.
 The governor was also hit in the chest.
 The car sped off to Parkland Memorial Hospital just a few minutes away.
 But little could be done for the President.
 A Catholic priest was summoned to administer the last rites, and at 1:00 p.m.
 John F. Kennedy was pronounced dead.
 Though seriously wounded, Governor Connally would recover.
 The president’s body was brought to Love Field and placed on Air Force One.
 Before the plane took off, a grim-faced Lyndon B. Johnson stood in the tight, crowded compartment and took the oath of office, administered by US District Court Judge Sarah Hughes.
 The brief ceremony took place at 2:38 p.m.”

 JFK PAPERS RELEASED

-Last summer, the U.S. government began releasing more than 30,000 files related to Kennedy’s assassination as outlined in legislation drafted in 1992.
-The most recent batch of documents was released this April.
+In 2017, the U.S. government began releasing more than 30,000 files related to Kennedy’s assassination as outlined in legislation drafted in 1992.
+The seventh and most recent batch of documents was released last April.

 Experts are still poring over the documents to determine exactly why Oswald carried out the assassination in Dallas more than 50 years ago.